R-Rayburn/udemy-projects/design-patterns-in-python/README.md

 - Solve a particular problem in a particular way.

 ## Builder Design Pattern
+_Builder_ | When piecewise object construction is complicated, provide an API for doing it succinctly
 ### Motivation
 - Some objects are simple and can be created in a single initializer call
 - Other objects require a lot of ceremony to create